userfrosting/learn/pages/03.installation/01.environment/02.homestead/docs.md

 ### Get Started

-Once you've installed VirtualBox and Vagrant, we can use UserFrosting built-in support for Vagrant to spin up a virtual machine with the Homestead configuration. **In a directory of your choice** (I have a generic `dev/` directory on my computer where I keep all of my projects), clone the UserFrosting repository into a new directory :
+Once you've installed VirtualBox and Vagrant, we can use UserFrosting built-in support for Vagrant to spin up a virtual machine with the Homestead configuration. **In a directory of your choice** (I have a generic `dev/` directory on my computer where I keep all of my projects), use git to clone the UserFrosting repository into a new directory :

 ```bash
 git clone https://github.com/userfrosting/UserFrosting.git userfrosting